lysak-yurii/moodle-mod_coursesearch/README.md

 5. Configure settings:
    - **Name**: Display name for the search activity
    - **Description**: Optional introduction text
-   - **Search scope**: Choose between "All content" or "Forums only"
    - **Embedded mode**: Enable to show search form inline on course page
-   - **Placeholder text**: Customize the search box placeholder
 6. Save and display

+### Supported Languages

+- English
+- German
+- Ukrainian

-### Searching with Highlighting
+### Searching

-1. Open the Course Search activity
+1. Open the Course Search activity (or use the embedded search bar)
 2. Enter search terms
-3. Optionally select a filter
+3. Select filter: "All" or "Forums only"
 4. Click **"Search"**
-5. **Click on any result** - the page will automatically:
+5. Click on any result to navigate to the content

-   - Navigate to the content
+### Highlighting (Course Page Content)

+When clicking on search results that link to course page content (labels, pages, sections):
-   - Scroll to the matched text
+- The page automatically scrolls to the matched text
-   - Highlight it with a yellow background for 3 seconds
+- The text is highlighted with a yellow background for 3 seconds

-## Supported Content Types

-- Course Sections
-- Pages (mod_page)
-- Books and Chapters (mod_book)
-- Labels (mod_label)
-- Forums, Discussions, Posts (mod_forum)
-- Wiki Pages (mod_wiki)
-- Lesson Pages (mod_lesson)
-- All module descriptions
+- Bootstrap accordions/collapsible sections are automatically expanded if the text is inside

+**Note**: Highlighting only works on course pages.
+Results linking to external pages (Book chapters, Wiki pages, Glossary entries, Database records, H5P activities) will navigate directly to the content without highlighting.

 ## Performance

-- JavaScript only loads on course pages (not site-wide)
+- JavaScript only loads when needed (when `highlight` parameter is present)
 - AMD modules are lazy-loaded by Moodle
-- No database overhead
+- No database overhead for highlighting
 - Client-side highlighting only
-- Minimal impact: ~3KB minified JavaScript
+- Minimal impact on page load

 ## Troubleshooting

 ### Highlighting doesn't work
 - Clear browser cache (Ctrl+Shift+Delete)
-- Purge Moodle caches: **Site administration → Development → Purge all caches**
+- Purge Moodle caches: **Site administration -> Development -> Purge all caches**
 - Ensure JavaScript is enabled
+- Note: Highlighting only works on course pages, not on Book/Wiki/Glossary/etc. pages

 ### No search results
 - Verify content is visible to the user
-- Try different search terms or filters
+- Try different search terms
+- Check if the content type is supported

+### Search results show HTML entities
+- This was fixed - if you see `&quot;` instead of `"`, purge Moodle caches

 ## Version